Skip to main content

 Learning Center

-Also know as the mesh number, it is the distribution of the size of a grain, whether sand, gravel, activated carbon, anthracite, zeolite and a wide range of other granular media.
-The particle size is usually expressed in the U.S. Standard Sieve test with the aid of a sieve or mesh stack.
+Granulometry, also known as mesh number, is the size distribution of a grain, be it sands, gravels, activated carbon, anthracite, zeolite and a wide range of other granular media.
+The particle size is normally expressed in the U.S. Standard Sieve test with the aid of a sieve or stack of sieves.

-Screening is a method of separating a mixture of grains or particles into two or more size fractions, large materials are trapped above one screen, while smaller materials can pass through and be retained by other, lower screens.
+Screening is a method of separating a mixture of grains or particles into two or more size fractions; oversize materials are trapped above one screen, while undersize materials can pass through and be retained by other, lower screens.

-Meshes or sieves can be used in the piles, to divide the grains into various size fractions and thus determine the particle size distributions.
-Meshes or sieves are generally used on particle sizes larger than approximately 50 microns (0.050 mm).
+Screens or sieves can be used in piles to divide grains into various size fractions and thus determine particle size distributions.
+Screens are generally used for particle sizes larger than approximately 50 microns (0.050 mm).

-Each mesh or sieve is represented by a number that indicated the number of threads crossed per square inch, for example: mesh number 8, has 8 vertical threads and 8 horizontal threads, forming a grid per square inch.
+Each mesh or sieve is represented by a number that indicates the number of crossed threads per square inch, for example: mesh number 8 has 8 vertical threads and 8 horizontal threads, forming a grid for each square inch.

-The granulometries of the granular media used in water treatment are expressed in two figures, for example, an 8 x 30 mesh activated carbon or granulometry means a range of particles that pass through mesh number 8, and are retained in mesh number 30; this indicates that the granulometry or particle range is 2.38 mm to 0.595 mm.
+The particle sizes of granular media used in water treatment are expressed in two figures, for example, an activated carbon of 8 x 30 mesh or particle size means a range of particles passing through the 8 mesh and retained in the 30 mesh; this indicates that the particle size or particle size range is from 2.38 mm to 0.595 mm.

 Mesh Number